almightyzeus/order-service/README.md

 To install the necessary dependencies, run: npm install

+## Start the server

+To start running the app:
+node app
 The server will start running on port 3000 by default.

 ## Application Structure